Transferring between sparse and dense matching via probabilistic reweighting: Experiments

-\PAR{Settings.} ScanNet comprises image pairs with wide baselines and texture-less regions.
-We use 1500 test image pairs from ScanNet as in~\cite{sarlinSuperGlueLearningFeature2020a}, with all images resized to $640\times480$.
+ScanNet comprises image pairs with wide baselines and texture-less regions.
+We use 1500 test image pairs from ScanNet as in~\cite{sarlinSuperGlueLearningFeature2020a}, with all images resized to a resolution of $640\times480$.

 MegaDepth contains image pairs featuring drastic viewpoint changes and texture repetitions.
 We adhere to the testing procedure outlined in~\cite{lindenbergerLightglueLocalFeature2023a} and utilize 1500 test image pairs from St. Peters Square and Reichstag of MegaDepth for evaluation.
+For SuperGlue and LightGlue, the longest side of the input images is resized to 1600 pixels.
+For LoFTR, the longest side is resized to 840 pixels.

-We evaluate SuperGlue, LightGlue, LoFTR, and their reweighted versions.
-To reweight the matchers, we use official models with their original parameters intact, modifying only the attention scores based on the probabilistic scores of features, as in \cref{eq:reweighted_attention}.
-The reweighted SuperGlue and LightGlue utilize features and their probabilistic scores from SuperPoint or DISK.
-And we turn off the pruning mechanisms of LightGlue.
-The reweighted LoFTR utilizes the features provided by its backbone and computes sparse probabilistic scores using additionally trained score heads.
+To reweight SuperGlue and LightGlue, we use official models with their original parameters intact, reweighting only the attention scores based on the probabilistic scores of features at inference time, as in \cref{eq:reweighted_attention}.
+The reweighted SuperGlue and LightGlue utilize feature points and probabilistic scores from SuperPoint or DISK.
+Additionally, the pruning mechanisms of LightGlue are turned off for optimal accuracy.
+To reweight LoFTR, we train multiple score heads on indoor/outdoor scenes with varying sparsity.
+The backbone features of LoFTR are pruned based on the sparse probabilistic scores derived from the score heads.
+The pruned features are then matched based on the probabilistic scores, and its attention scores are also reweighted as in \cref{eq:reweighted_attention}.

+The sparsity of matching is varied by adjusting the number of features used for matching.
+The sparsity of SuperGlue and LightGlue is represented by the number of feature points utilized, while the sparsity of reweighted LoFTR is determined by the quantity of features selected for sparse matching.

-For evaluation of sparse matching performance, we compare the reweighted LoFTR against existing sparse matchers.
-The original SuperGlue and LightGlue are evaluated as baselines.
-On ScanNet, we extract 1024 features per image as in official implementation of ~\cite{sarlinSuperGlueLearningFeature2020a}.
-On MegaDepth, we extract 2048 features per image, as detailed in ~\cite{lindenbergerLightglueLocalFeature2023a}.
+We benchmark sparse matching performance by comparing our reweighted LoFTR with established sparse matchers (SuperGlue and LightGlue).
+On ScanNet, all baseline methods use 1024 features per image, which follows ~\cite{sarlinSuperGlueLearningFeature2020a}.
+On MegaDepth, all baseline methods adhere to the configuration specified in ~\cite{lindenbergerLightglueLocalFeature2023a}, employing 2048 features per image.
+And we evaluate reweighted LoFTR with sparsity levels comparable to baseline methods.